-House of Three Generations — Intergenerational living around a planted courtyard.
+House of Three Generations

 A coastal residence in Salinas, Ecuador that weaves three independent homes around a shared garden, balancing privacy, climate comfort, and collective life.